What Is Term Life Insurance and Who Should Buy It?

 Why buy term life insurance?

-How can you buy term life insurance?
+How do you buy term life insurance online?

-What is individual term life insurance?
+What is supplemental term life insurance?

 About Mandy Sleight